 If you believe you or someone you know has suffered a clavicle fracture, contact Florida Medical Orthopaedics, Sports Medicine & Spine and schedule a consultation with Dr. Brian Domby.
 As a sports medicine physician and fellowship-trained orthopaedic surgeon, Dr. Domby is well-equipped to treat a variety of sports- and activity-related injuries, including clavicle fractures, such as:

 - Medial third fractures

 When at all possible, Dr. Domby strives to correct the problem using non-invasive treatment methods, as a broken collarbone can heal on its own.
 Nonsurgical treatments that can be provided while the body heals include:

 However, if the bone has significantly shifted or the break is highly complex in nature, surgical treatment may be required.
 If Dr. Domby finds that surgery is the right course of action for your clavicle fracture, you can rest assured he employs minimally invasive techniques whenever possible to minimize the recovery period.

 To schedule a consultation with Dr. Domby and if you have any questions regarding clavicle fracture treatment, contact Florida Medical Orthopaedics, Sports Medicine & Spine.
 We would be happy to assist you.

-Proudly serving Wiregrass/Wesley Chapel and Tampa, FL
+Proudly serving Wiregrass/Wesley Chapel, Tampa & Brandon, FL